Azure/azure-migrate-export/documentation/azure-migrate-export.md

 > You are requested not to change any number boxes as it may make your report prone to errors.

 ## Discovery and Assessment Report Analysis
-Azure Migrate Export (AME) generates the following excel reports to provide discovery and assessment details of a customer’s environment:
+Azure Migrate Explore (AME) generates the following excel reports to provide discovery and assessment details of a customer’s environment:
 - Discovered VMs
 - Assessment Core Report
 - Assessment Opportunity Report